EPCCed/eidf-docs/docs/services/gpuservice/training/L1_getting_started.md

 - native support for containers enabling reproducible analysis whilst minimising demand on system admin.
 - automated resource allocation for GPUs and storage volumes that are shared across multiple users.

+## Setting up K8s on your virtual machine

+To access the GPU system through Kubernetes you will need a virtual machine setup in the EIDF infrastructure.

 ## Interacting with a K8s cluster

 An overview of the key components of a K8s container can be seen on the [Kubernetes docs website](https://kubernetes.io/docs/concepts/overview/components/).